CASEY BALLOCH JOHNSEY

 When away from the barn, you can find Casey on her farm, where she and her husband have five hunt horses and a pile of dogs.
 Foxhunting, gardening, and spending time out on the water are just a few things you can find her doing in her spare time.

-Mallory has 10 years total of equestrian experience.
+Mallory has 11 years total of equestrian experience.
 She began riding in her younger years - and when a barn was built in her neighborhood, she just couldn’t keep herself away.
 Her career started off as a typical barn rat (like many of her students) spending all day and every day at the barn.
 Her first position as a working student began at that same farm, Paige Farms, for two years.
 Paige Farms was owned by Ashely Farrington and Mallory received training from Kim Davidson and Casey Balloch.
 She then advanced to head groom and barn manager for Balloch Equestrian Athletes for four years.
 It was during this time that she won Grand Champion of the 2015 ETHJA Junior Medal Finals, and 2016 ETHJA Adult Medal Finals the year following.
 She spent two months during this time to further her education and be a professional groom for #1 rider in the world, Kent Farrington.
 Eventually, it became time for her start her own batch of students!
-She began training alongside Casey Balloch Johnsey with her own Hunter/Jumper clients from a beginner to intermediate level, going on four years present.
+She began training alongside Casey Balloch Johnsey with her own Hunter/Jumper clients from a beginner to intermediate level, going on five years present.
 Mallory is passionate about taking her students to horse shows and even encourages them to attend Fox Hunts, so that all of them are equipped to handle anything they may encounter while in the saddle.
 When she manages to find a quiet day, she enjoys her time off with her family and dogs, typically outside and never too far from a body of water.
-Mallory joined the Icon family one year ago in January and is so excited to be a part of the team and continue her career as a trainer.
+Mallory joined the Icon family two years ago and is so excited to be leading the lesson program and hosting camps for Icon Equestrian Center.